naikp13/hyper-ez/README.md

 ## Citation

 This is a pre-release version.
-The hyper-ez github package is under-development and the final version will be published soon.
-Please cite the following paper if this package was used,
+The hyperEZ github package is under-development and the final version will be published soon.
+Please cite the following paper if this package is used,
 ```bibtex
 @article{naik2025scalable,
   author = {Parth Naik and Rupsa Chakraborty and Sam Thiele and Richard Gloaguen},